-WENTZVILLE, MISSOURI -- Saw commercial on TV for US Fidelis with Nascar driver Rusty Wallace advertising for them.
-Must be legit if they have a Nascar right?
+WENTZVILLE, MISSOURI -- Saw commercial on TV for US Fidelis with NASCAR driver Rusty Wallace advertising for them.
+Must be legit if they have a NASCAR right?
 Well I guess not.
 I should have just given a check to my local charity because at least I know it would have gone to someone who actually needed it.
 Not a company who prides themselves on being one of the 'top' warranty companies out there.
 This is what happened to me and I am sure to a lot of their customers.

 I bought a 1998 Jeep Grand Cherokee for my wife to drive.
 It seemed like a nice vehicle with all the features that we wanted.
-Paid 3000 for the car, less then the bbv as stated by Kelly Blue Book values.
-Then I decided since we were running our lives with hardly any extra money, yea I'm going to blame the economy, we would by an extended warranty.
+Paid 3000 for the car, less than the bbv as stated by Kelly Blue Book values.
+Then I decided since we were running our lives with hardly any extra money, yea I'm going to blame the economy, we would buy an extended warranty.
 I called US Fidelis, who is also Tier One Warranty, and purchased the warranty.
-They sent me a contract via mail and said I had 30 days to cancel, who has tested that possible lie? anyone?
+They sent me a contract via mail and said I had 30 days to cancel, who has tested that possible lie?
+Anyone?
 If so good luck.

-I read over the contract and saw that within 30 days of contract a local repair facility must do a service on the vehicle and record mileage and vin on their paperwork.
+I read over the contract and saw that within 30 days of contract a local repair facility must do a service on the vehicle and record mileage and VIN on their paperwork.
 They did not tell me this it was written in their long contract.
 I did so as to not give them an out if I needed a claim.
-I am sure this is another way they get out of paying many claims. again anyone tested this part of their scam?
+I am sure this is another way they get out of paying many claims.
+Again anyone tested this part of their scam?
 Back to my story.

 I was driving my vehicle 80 miles away from home when the underside of my vehicle caught fire.
 I pulled over to the side of the road to put the fire out, and with my fire extinguisher put out the flames.
 I did not attempt to restart the car, which never died, I turned it off.
 First thing I did was call AAA.
-Tier one has roadside assistance, so they claim, but decided that I would use AAA since I KNOW they are a reputible company.
+Tier One has roadside assistance, so they claim, but decided that I would use AAA since I KNOW they are a reputable company.

 Highly recommended to use them, well worth the $125 a YEAR.
 Towed the Jeep to my local repair shop, which did the first service, and called Tier One.
 They told me that the repair shop must determine the cause of the failure and report to them with it and also what it would take to repair.
 The repair facility was very cautious to take on this job.
 They have done this before with them and had bad results.

-I did not have a choice at this point the truck was there and it needed to get fixed.
+I did not have a choice at this point.
+The truck was there and it needed to get fixed.
 They proceeded to check for what went wrong.
 First they discovered the engine would not turn.
 Pulled the starter and decided that the trans needed to be pulled to make sure which was not turning the engine or trans.
 Pulled out the trans and transfer case, now the motor would turn.
 Result is that the trans is sized.
 New trans is needed.

 Now they had all the info they needed to get the ball rolling with the warranty co.
 They called the warranty co. to discuss what needed to be done.
 After being on the phone for over an hour, the warranty co. said they would send out an adjuster, not a mechanic, an adjuster.
 The 'adjuster' arrived at the repair facility to check out the vehicle.